Johnsjoden/headless-WP-REACT/README.md

 # 1.5 To start the project local
     run NPM start and react will start the project. go to Localhost:3000
-# 1.6 deplay to Vercel
+# 1.6 Deploy to Vercel
     Open https://vercel.com and sign in with your Github account Add a github repository you want to deploy.
-    Add a enviorment variable
+    Add a environment variable
-    The enviorment variable should be the same name as the variable in the .env file.
+    The environment variable should be the same name as the variable in the .env file.